Type: Trad, 800 ft (242 m), 5 pitches, Grade II

 This a really good route, and a nice option to avoid the crowds on Diedre, with only a few moves that are harder than climbing the latter.
 There are a couple of undercling traverses that are high in the grade.

-Pitch 1: (5.7) Up the obvious corner off the ledge to a bolted anchor
+Pitch 1: (5.7) Some great liebacking up the obvious corner, crossing left over the arete to end at bolted anchor

-Pitch 5 (5.7) Continue up the corner, then across the face to a loose gully.
-Belay here, then scramble up to Memorial ledge
+Pitch 5 (5.7) Continue up the corner, then left up a loose gully.

 Location Suggest change

 Same approach as for Diedre, straight up from the parking lot, past the toilet, and go left where the trail splits.
 Watch for the small ramp above the trail, it is hard to see, but if you are looking for something you wouldn't normally see on an approach you won't miss it!
 Climb this (easy 5th) up and right to a dirt ledge.
-From here, if you go right, you will come to the base of Diedre.
-Go left and up some more easy 5th to the base of Snake.
+From here, if you go right, you'll come to the base of Diedre.

 Protection Suggest change

-Standard rack, all of the belays are bolted.
+Standard rack, all of the belays are bolted or trees.
 Gear up to 3 inches, though nothing really big is needed.

 Photos